Institute of Mathematics and Statistics

 If the formal educational system requires grades, the teacher should assign them at the end of each school period, but should not show them to the students, which should get them only after finishing the whole school.

-At this level, students are entering into objective contact with the world.
+At this leve (9th through 12th grades)l, students are entering into objective contact with the world.
 They want to know if they are objectively learning something or not.
 For this, besides homework, tests may be given, but their results should not interfere with the decision if a student should pass or fail.

 At this age, the most important characteristic that should be required by the teacher (who, contrary to the generalist of the primary school, should be a specialist) is that every student does a reasonable effort to learn and to do his works.
 It is not possible to label an 11-year old child that he/she is lazy; laziness at that age is just a consequence of a health or emotional problem - or a teacher's failure.
 One cannot require from such a child that he changes out of a personal effort.
 The situation is radically different for, say, a 16-year old.
 To some extent, one may appeal to the young person's responsibility, but the main instrument should be arousing the student's interest.
 For this, it will be necessary to show the connection of what he is learning with the world's reality, and show that he is getting an understanding of that reality.
 This quest for intellectual understanding is a distinct characteristic of a high school student.

-Obviously, these considerations only work if the student has not acquired the addiction to "learn to get passing grades or to be better."
+Obviously, these considerations only work if the student has not acquired the addiction to "learn to get passing grades or to be better than other classmates".

 In Waldorf Schools, a tutor is assigned to each high school class, and accompanies it during its 4 years.
 The tutor has to deeply know each student, to be able to help the specialized teachers when some difficulty arises.

 The experience of the first author with undergraduate and graduate students is frustrating.
 Due to the fact that his students have gotten used to studying just before tests, he has had quite a bit of difficulty circumventing the usual grading system.
 But, in one subject, he has had few students (not more than a dozen in a class) and has been able to eliminate that system.
-The subject is "Social and individual impact of computers;" the students assign themselves the necessary official grade at the end of the course.
+The subject is "Social and individual impact of computers"; the students assign themselves the necessary official grade at the end of the course, during a personal interview.
 Invariably, it has been necessary to increase the grades they assign to themselves...
 One may conjecture what could happen if the students were not addicted to the usual system.

-We consider it absolutely essential that students at this level, (which corresponds to the ages where self-consciousness is beginning to manifest itself) study not to get good or passing grades, but out of their interest and the knowledge of why is it important to learn some subject.
+We consider it absolutely essential that students at this level (which corresponds to the ages where self-consciousness is beginning to manifest itself), study not to get good or passing grades, but out of their interest and the knowledge of why is it important to learn some subject.
 This way one would be forming socially conscious people, and not just competitors for one's own survival and progress.
 Here, one suffers from the situation prevailing in the whole world.
 Probably we will only improve this situation if there is a change in society as a whole.
-We consider a tragedy that a student regards his education just as an investment, a means to gain his future life, instead of longing to learn abilities that complete his personality and make her/him a full social and individual being.
+We consider a tragedy that a student regards her/his education just as an investment, a means to gain his future subsistence and wealth, instead of longing to learn abilities that complete his personality and make her/him a full social and individual being.